DWI Lawyer in Maries County, MO

 What Happens If This Isn’t My First DWI in Maries County, MO?

-If you find yourself facing a second DWI arrest in Maries County, MO, you will likely be facing class A misdemeanor charges, encompassing potential penalties like:
+If you find yourself facing a second DWI arrest in Maries County, MO, you will likely be facing class A misdemeanor charges, which include these penalties:

 - No more than one year in jail (any jail sentence for a second DWI must include a minimum of 10 days of “shock time” in jail before possible suspension of sentence or probation)